Hijack the Seas: Tsunami

 Chapter Three

 I couldn’t sleep despite the bottle of possibly moonshine Alphonse had found under a collapsed counter and reluctantly shared around, which had had fifty extra years of aging and mellowed not at all.
-So I left the bearskin behind and climbed the staircase Bodil had found that let out onto a rooftop garden.
+So, I left the bearskin behind and climbed the staircase Bodil had found that let out onto the rooftop garden she’d mentioned.
 Only it was more of a hilltop garden since that was what this place looked like from the outside.

 Bodil wasn’t there, having decided to get some sleep, as she was as exhausted as the rest of us.
 But somebody else was.
 Pritkin had talked Alphonse out of the remains of the bottle and shook it at me as I walked over to join him on a rickety-looking wooden bench that had somehow survived the apocalypse.

-He was looking better, as if he’d done some more exploring on the way up here, and found a shirt.
+He looked better, as if he’d explored more on the way up here and found a shirt.
 It was clearly a woman’s shirt, being black and showing a pert witch riding on a broom in front of a yellow moon, with the caption “Why, yes, actually.
 I can drive a stick.”

 Pritkin saw me and smiled ruefully.
 “There wasn’t a lot of choice.”